cktang88/mongoose-api-generator/README.md

 Creates a hot-reloading server that auto-updates whenever models are updated or created.

+:warning: This code is not recommended for production use since there is no authentication on any endpoints!

 ## Dev

 Create a `.env` file with `MONGODB_URL={url_of_mongo_database}`.